Cancer treatment research: Innovative insights into the path towards a cure

 For physicians who enjoy discovery, they can channel their training and expertise towards significant laboratory work for cancer treatment research.
 Such physicians are not only essential to discovery and pre-clinical studies but also play a significant role in translational research.

 Many physician scientists have contributed to interesting cancer discoveries and developments such as retroviral oncogenes and gene-targeted therapies5.
+Studying healthy cells, stem cells, DNA repairs, specific antigens, chemotherapy and other therapy efficacy and side effects all move the needle forward.

 Shaping and informing clinical trials

-Physicians are needed for defining and modifying treatment recommendations
+Defining and modifying treatment recommendations

 Participate in medical research surveys

-The latest technologies in cancer treatment research
+The latest technologies in cancer cell treatment research

-The way cancer is treated has changed over the years.
-A couple of decades back, death rates from cancer were high and treatment mostly required surgery.
-Today, we have seen breakthrough treatments that have revolutionized cancer care and outcomes- thanks to technology advancement.
+Today, we have seen breakthrough treatments that have revolutionized health care and outcomes – thanks to new technology.
 Here are some of the recent technology advancements in cancer treatment research.

 CRISPR